 For more information on the SME Leaders programme please click here

 How to apply for the SME Leaders programme

 Apply by 16.00 BST on 26 November 2018 to join the SME Leaders programme in February 2019.

 All applications must be submitted via the Academy’s online grant system: https://bit.ly/21SQspj

 Applications must be submitted by the leader (Founders, MDs, or C-level executives) of the engineering SME, which must be UK based.
+Applications from both engineers and non-engineers are welcome.
 Employee-submitted applications will not be accepted.